openhab/openhab-docs/developers/bindings/index.md

 Find more information in the respective [Thing & Channel XML reference](thing-xml.html).

 ## The ThingHandlerFactory

+For each *Thing* the binding must provide a proper `ThingHandler` implementation that is able to handle the communication.

 The `ThingHandlerFactory` is responsible for creating `ThingHandler` instances.